athombv/nl.eneco.toon-example/README.md

 This app enables Homey to control your Toon!
 Supported features are: setting the target temperature, reading the room temperature and displaying your electricity usage in Insights!

 This is achieved by using the Toon API and the [CreateOauth2Callback](https://apps-sdk-v3.developer.homey.app/ManagerCloud.html#createOAuth2Callback) function.
-Read more about Oauth2 for your Homey App: https://apps.developer.homey.app/cloud/oauth2
+Read more about OAuth 2.0 for your Homey App: https://apps.developer.homey.app/cloud/oauth2.

-NOTE: Currently the Toon API poses some limitations, gas measurement events are not pushed to Homey and only one Toon can be installed on a Homey at a time.
+NOTE: Currently the Toon API poses some limitations: gas measurement events are not pushed to Homey and only one Toon can be installed on a Homey at a time.
 We are waiting for these features to be implemented by Toon API.

 DISCLAIMER: This application uses the Toon API but has not been developed, certified or otherwise approved on behalf of or on the instructions of Toon.